Wunderfitz/harbour-piepmatz/README.md

 You get the Twitter client ID and client secret as soon as you've registered your own application on [dev.twitter.com](https://dev.twitter.com/).
 The default encryption key is only used in case Piepmatz is unable to determine a unique encryption key from the user's device.
 Under normal circumstances, Piepmatz uses an encryption key which was generated automatically.
 This key is used to encrypt the user's generated Twitter oAuth token (not the username/password!) on the user's device.
 Please use a password generator to generate the default key for your application.

+Piepmatz also needs the package `openssl-devel` to compile properly.
+You can install it on your build target using the Control Centre in your SailfishOS IDE.

 ## Credits
 This project uses